From the Kattegat to Eckernförde Bay - Sailing Ship Charter & Travel - Eye of the Wind

 Eckernförde delights with its maritime charm: the long sandy beach invites you to swim, while the historic old town with its colourful gabled houses and the Sankt Nicolai church tower tempts you to take a stroll.
 The harbour, the Baltic Sea Information Centre and the candy factory are also worth a visit.

-Eckernförde is idyllically situated on the Baltic coast of Schleswig-Holstein located.
-In the City harbour you have the opportunity to Walk along the inviting harbour promenade which is a favourite attraction for guests and locals alike.
-The fine sandy beach, four kilometre long bathing beach with its colourful beach chairs is just a few minutes' walk away.
+Eckernförde is idyllically situated on the Baltic Sea coast of Schleswig-Holstein.
+In the town harbour, you can take a stroll along the inviting harbour promenade, which is a popular attraction for guests and locals alike.
+The fine sandy, four-kilometre-long beach with its colourful beach chairs is only a few minutes' walk away.

-Use the time during your stay for a relaxing holiday.
-Stroll through the shopping streets in the immediate vicinity of the harbour area.
-The historic old town invites you to stroll through its lovingly restored half-timbered houses, small boutiques and winding alleyways.
-Particularly worth seeing is the St Nicolai's Church from the 13th centurywhose tower offers a marvellous view of the city and the sea.
+Make the most of your stay by taking a leisurely stroll through the shopping streets in the immediate vicinity of the harbour area.
+The historic old town invites you to wander around its lovingly restored half-timbered houses, small boutiques and winding alleys.
+Particularly worth seeing is the 13th-century St. Nicolai Church, whose tower offers a wonderful view of the city and the sea.

 Notes on the itinerary

-Our tip for a comfortable departure: Take advantage of our favourable event offer "Rail & Sail - by train to the ship".
+Our tip for a comfortable departure: Take advantage of our favourable event offer "Rail & Sail".

 Services included